CamSOlson/jsa/README.md

 ### Animation Triggers
 JSA currently has the following animation triggers:
 * **Scroll**
-  * --Begin the animation then the page has been scrolled to a point where the element is visible--
+  * *Begin the animation then the page has been scrolled to a point where the element is visible*
   * Value: `scroll`

 ## Contact